charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 ```
 </details>

-> **NOTE:** The image you are downloading must be in PNG format (the only format supported by ESPHome) and should match the exact image size—680x960 in our case.
+> **NOTE:** The image you are downloading must be in PNG format (the only format supported by ESPHome online_image conponent) and should match the exact image size—960x680 in our case.

 > **Note:** If your image appears greyish or less visible, especially with more complex images, you may use the wrong display configuration.
 For troubleshooting, refer to the Waveshare E-Paper Driver HAT guide.
 > [waveshare.com/wiki/E-Paper_Driver_HAT](https://www.waveshare.com/wiki/E-Paper_Driver_HAT).